Did you know that there’s a National Cranberry Relish Day? This national day occurs annually on November 22nd.

 Notes

-Some people prefer using less sugar in their fresh cranberry relish.
-I recommend starting with 1/2 a cup, and then adding more.
+I recommend starting with ½ cup of sugar, and then adding more to taste.
 You can always add more, but you can't take it out!

 This recipe yields 3 cups of fresh cranberry relish, (six half cup servings).